Application, Billing and Financial Aid

 All students enrolled in international Travel Learning Courses must complete two on-line pre-departure training modules: Pre-Departure Essentials and Cross-Cultural Essentials, links for which will be sent to enrolled students.

 In addition to this, the OWU-Connection / IOCP office has other programming and services available to assist you with your preparation to travel, both domestic and internationally.
-OWU Connection Mentors in Merrick Hall are available from 9AM to 4PM, Monday to Friday.
-Programs, such as Gender and Study Abroad and First Time Travellers, are offered regularly and are advertised in the OWU Daily.
+OWU Connection Mentors in Slocum Hall are available from 10AM to 4PM, Monday to Friday.
+Programs, such as Gender and Study Abroad and First Time Travelers, are offered regularly and are advertised in the OWU Daily.

 All should be concerned and prepared for ethical and sustainable travel.
 We encourage our students to engage their host cultures more ethically and to mitigate the impact of their travel on the environment.
 A good place to start: The Ethical Traveler and Sustainable Travel.